PoisotLab/ms_network_prediction/manuscript.md

 This means that we can compare the AUC of different models, with being closer to 1.0 being better.
 These metrics are typically called AUC-ROC (Area-Under-the-Curve Receiver-Operator-Curve)  and AUC-PR (Area-Under-the-Curve Precision-Recall)

-It is also important to determine the uncertainty associated with our measures of predictive accuracy.
-Bootstrapping, monte-carlo crossvalidation, idk.

 TSS is shown in @fig:validation, and reflects that the proof-of-concept model